This guide was written using the 1.1.32 Analyzer SDK, Xcode version 7.2.1, and OSX 10.10.5. However, it is likely to work with other versions as well.

 Run the python script with:

 - Next, we need to add a target to the Xcode project.
-Be sure that the project is selected in the Project Navigator on the left, and then click the menu highlighted below to add a target.
+Be sure the project is selected in the Project Navigator on the left.
+Then click the menu highlighted below to add a target.

 - This is the target menu.